psphere-project/psphere/doc/intro.rst

 All development is done against VMware ESX Server 3.5 which is VI SDK 2.5.
 I have not tested it against ESXi, vSphere 4, etc. although I fully intend to.

-pSphere is developed with **Python 2.6**.
-My intention is to ensure pSphere is compatible with **Python 2.4** so that it can run on CentOS/RHEL 5.
+psphere is developed with **Python 2.6**.
+My intention is to ensure psphere is compatible with **Python 2.4** so that it can run on CentOS/RHEL 5.

 The suds SOAP library is used for comms with the vSphere server.
 The 0.4 beta is required which isn't in PyPI at time of writing.
 You can download and